-DECEMBER 31, 2020
+DECEMBER 31, 2021

-The following management discussion and analysis of the financial condition and results of operations of 55 North Mining Inc. ("55 North" or the "Company") is prepared and reported as at December 31, 2020 and should be read in conjunction with the Company's audited consolidated financial statements and notes thereto for the year ended December 31, 2020 as well as the Company's audited consolidated financial statements and notes thereto for the year ending December 31, 2019.
+The following management discussion and analysis of the financial condition and results of operations of 55 North Mining Inc. ("55 North" or the "Company") is prepared and reported as at December 31, 2021 and should be read in conjunction with the Company's audited consolidated financial statements and notes thereto for the year ended December 31, 2021 as well as the Company's audited consolidated financial statements and notes thereto for the thereto for the year ending December 31, 2020.

-The information provided herein is given as of April 28, 2021 unless otherwise indicated.
+The information provided herein is given as of April 26, 2022 unless otherwise indicated.